 Up Projects is an established organisation who has worked worldwide to deliver community and arts projects.
 They work with existing arts organisations in each location on the Floating Cinema’s journey to ensure successful events.

-With over 4900 followers on social media and XXXX email subscribers, Up Projects will be able to engage with their existing audience, bringing them to Hull for a unique programme
+With over 4,900 followers on social media and XXXX email subscribers, Up Projects will be able to engage with their existing audience, bringing them to Hull for a unique programme

 Where are we Now? by Neu!
 Reekie!